kostyanius/wordpress/README.md

 2. cd wordpress && ansible-playbook playbook-all-sudo.yml --ask-sudo-pass
 ```
 ```
-3. Once the provision is completed use following credentials for Guest OS login (user: 'vagrant', password: 'vagrant')
+3. Once the provision is completed use following credentials for login (user: 'vagrant', password: 'vagrant')
 ```